 - Glue onto the paper.

 - Add the leaf.
-Let dry.
+Let your letter of the week craft dry.

 Books

 “The Apple Pie the Papa Baked” by Lauren Thompson had me tricked into thinking that it was a new edition of an old book.
 The retro look to the illustrations hooked me and I was shocked to see it was only published 2 years ago.
 The reader is taken through all the elements that go into making a pie, not the recipe though.
-The story works backwards from pie to the apples, the tree, the roots and more .
+The story works backward from pie to the apples, the tree, the roots and more.
 The message is one of interconnectedness and makes me feel equally important and small all at the same time.
 I think it’s useful to teach how everything in nature is dependent on other elements and can’t work alone.
 My son enjoyed the illustrations of the sun with a face and the little girl helping her father at every step.

 “Apple Farmer Annie” by Monica Wellington is another instant favorite in our house.
 My son loves this author and I like how simple but informative this book is.
-Your little reader will learn about the basics of what happens at an apple orchard , but you can take it further if you want.
-On many of the pages there are chances to learn more, like the page about sorting and classifying, where there are apples ready to count 1-10, and sorted by colors.
+Your little reader will learn about the basics of what happens at an apple orchard, but you can take it further if you want.
+On many of the pages, there are chances to learn more, like the page about sorting and classifying, where there are apples ready to count 1-10, and sorted by colors.
 I love the last page that says that Annie is so happy to have her own apple farm.
 I loved that message and think it’s a lot more powerful than some may think, women on farms in most books are “farmer’s wives” and I love that there is no one but Annie doing her own thing.

 thank you so much i have been a follower for a long time but was not needing capital letters anymore for my 4yo.
 She wants to learn the lower case letters but was not really trying/spending any time ith meon it- hopefully these new crafts will spark her interest in them again.